TonyBUK/AoC/2016/Day10/readme.md

 **Python**

-Pretty much implemented as described...
+Pretty much implemented as described making Python a very good fit for this puzzle.

 **C++**